Utah Administrative Code

 (5) An employee placement health evaluation shall include at a health inventory which shall be completed when an employee is hired.
 The health inventory shall obtain the employee's history of the following:

-(a) conditions that predispose the employee to acquiring or transmitting infectious diseases;
+(a) conditions that predispose the employee to acquiring or transmitting infectious diseases; and

 (b) conditions which may prevent the employee from performing certain assigned duties satisfactorily.